rapsoj/g7-compliance/2019/README.md

 # G7 Compliance Research 2019
-Data and analysis notebooks for G7 article "Increasing the Impact of G7 Summits"
+Data and analysis notebooks for G7 article "Challenges with Increasing G7 Effectiveness"

 *analysis*
 - Contains all data and code needed to run the analysis